 We all have unfinished emotional business; it’s what we do with it that creates various life circumstances, good and bad.
 Crafted for young adults, but brilliantly delivering this message to audiences of all ages, the storyline of The Tiger Rising addresses how we might unconsciously be creating emotional cages for ourselves, limiting our own growth because of what we’ve seen, heard, lost or otherwise endured.

-Along the way, the motel’s one other employee other than the boy’s father, Willie May, shows up to lend both a listening ear as well as emotional support.
-Queen Latifah warms us- as she also warns- as sage housekeeping staffer, perfect in her ever-wise and unassuming role as mainstream prophetess dispensing insights and care at just the right times.
-We never tire of the depth of character this humble actress beings with her to any film project.
 Casting, overall, shines: Dennis Quaid is just the right amount of rough-around-the-edges as well as conditionally heartless to pull off his role as narcissistic Mr. Beechum.
 Sam Trammel wins us as struggling single parent locked in grief.
 Catherine McPhee is loving- and lovely- as Rob’s deceased mother.
-Both child actors are convincing, at times almost frighteningly so, in fully embracing the embodiment of their respective losses- either by estrangement or physical death- of parent.
+Both child actors are convincing, at times almost frighteningly so, in fully embracing the embodiment of their respective losses- either by estrangement or physical death- of parent and, thereby, also loss of much-needed love and nurturing.

-The film makers treat the audience to beautiful ethereal scenes in nature, whimsical special effects, fantastic spot animation sequences and other treatments that remind a bit of the film Miss Potter.
+The film makers treat the audience to beautiful ethereal scenes in nature, whimsical special effects, fantastic spot animation sequences, and other treatments that remind a bit of the film Miss Potter.
 Based on the novel by the same name by Kate DiCamillo, the film is adapted by Ray Giarratana with some changes from the original story.
 Giarratana’s writing and directing talents make this film and cast shine!

 TITLE: THE TIGER RISING